ytsaurus/ytsaurus/yt/docs/README.md

 - There must be a reference to the table, for example: "Table 1 shows...".
 - It is mandatory to add a table title: `<small>Table N — Title of the table`.
 It should start with a capital letter, without a period at the end.
-- Periods are not needed in the table header, as well as at the end of the sentence in the right column.
+- Periods are not needed in the table: neither in the header nor in the cells.

 Example: